Your London claims team built a Retool app to survive, and now it is the thing IT is most afraid of

 Exactly what you get

 You get the speed your team liked about Retool with the controls a regulated London insurer or hospital actually needs: field-level permissions, an immutable audit log, and Canadian hosting.
 It connects straight to your ERP, CRM, and accounting software so the tool stops being a silo, and it imports your existing Airtable or spreadsheet data cleanly.
 The fragile shortcut becomes infrastructure IT will defend.
-Pair it with helpdesk software and business intelligence dashboards as the workflow matures.
+Pair it with helpdesk software and business intelligence (BI) dashboards as the workflow matures.

 How to choose a developer in London